mainmatter/playbook/project-flow/full-service/README.md

 Discussion and debate are critical activities in this process, and all opinions must be represented.
 The goal of this session is to collect everyone's assumptions, stories, and thoughts regarding the users.
+Write down everything that is known about the users.
+User questions such as: Why are they interested in the solution?
+What problem are they trying to solve?
+What previous experience do they have in relation to the solution?
+What motivates them towards the solution?
+What will make the solution appealing for them?

 - **Affinity Mapping to identify clusters**